 5. Sprinkle with additional seasoning and pepper, if desired, and serve.

-Makes 4 servings (each serving about 4 ounces)
+Makes 4 servings (each serving, about 1 cup)

 Potatoes have surprising health benefits.
 No need to keep them out of your diet.
 They’re rich in complex carbohydrates that can supply energy.
 They are low in calories and contain no fat.
 They contain more potassium than any other fresh vegetable, even more than bananas!
 Potatoes also contain vitamins C and B6.